hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 One thing - you nicely mentioned various efforts, including Red Spaces.
 I would add another one - not sure how much reactivity is used by end users, but I can see a PR, which is supposed to make it generally faster too.
 I hope that PR of @hiiamboris is going to be accepted ....

 [6:52:40](#hMpd_CyEq4bWuolrc0p3-9bU9Pc6MvQwleQqV3z-UWw) <planetsizecpu (Jose Luis)>:
-Ah, new blog post is great news, much encouragement @TheRedTeam keep going Ì†ΩÌ∏Ä
+Ah, new blog post is great news, much encouragement @TheRedTeam keep going üòÄ

 [6:54:00](#75vdG6XcFlM0gL6f1ISyIwDJBfhUlYuYQtE6qmP8tSc) <lnxw37d4>:
 Likewise, I‚Äôm glad to see the blog post ‚Ä¶ occasional public activity helps the project‚Äôs image immensely, IMO.

 [6:54:33](#1pmrtcHCTUKMEufTjFe6gDLfopTn7TGVtNuE58Bly74) <planetsizecpu (Jose Luis)>:
-* Ah, new blog post is great news, much encouragement @GreggIrwin keep going Ì†ΩÌ∏Ä
+* Ah, new blog post is great news, much encouragement @GreggIrwin keep going üòÄ

 [7:02:39](#wh8sPlX9LiNDOpeG_9ukKIbtqi7AclVd_I7Aq7_AVuk) <toomasv>:
 Great overview, thanks @greggirwin !